 Persistence of Diversity in Investor/Trader Beliefs

-Is there a “correct” (or at least most correct) view of what will happen in financial markets and why it will happen?
+Is there a “correct” (or at least most correct) view of how financial markets work?
 If so, why do the beliefs of market participants, sophisticated and naive, never converge narrowly to that view?
-Why do we disagree so much all the time?
+Why do investors disagree so much all the time?
 The following items offer some ideas, from a generally behavioral perspective, on the persistence of diversity in investor/trader beliefs.
 Specifically:

 Classic Essay: The Foolish, the Theoretical and the Practical: “…it seems that nature to a significant degree favors diversity over survival of the fittest.”